 General.
-The Trust issues and sells shares of the Fund only in Creation Units on a continuous basis through the Distributor (as defined below) or its agent, without a sales load, at a price based on the Fund's NAV next determined after receipt, on any business day, which is any day the New York Stock Exchange is open for business (each, a "Business Day"), of an order received by the Distributor or its agent in proper form.
-On days when the New York Stock Exchange closes earlier than normal, the Fund may require orders to be placed earlier in the day.
-As of April 7, 2025, 1,000 shares of the Fund constitute a Creation Unit and each Creation Unit has an approximate value of \$183,028.
+The Trust issues and sells shares of each Fund only in Creation Units on a continuous basis through the Distributor (as defined below) or its agent, without a sales load, at a price based on each Fund's NAV next determined after receipt, on any business day, which is any day the New York Stock Exchange is open for business (each, a "Business Day"), of an order received by the Distributor or its agent in proper form.
+On days when the New York Stock Exchange closes earlier than normal, a Fund may require orders to be placed earlier in the day.
+The following table sets forth the number of shares of a Fund that constitute a Creation Unit for such Fund and the approximate value of such Creation Unit as of April 7, 2025: